JimRaph/JImRaph.github.io/The GitHub History of the Scala Language/README.md

-Scala's real-world project repository data

-With almost 30k commits and a history spanning over ten years, Scala is a mature programming language.
-It is a general-purpose programming language that has recently become another prominent language for data scientists.

-Scala is also an open source project.
-Open source projects have the advantage that their entire development histories -- who made changes, what was changed, code reviews, etc. -- are publicly available.

-We're going to read in, clean up, and visualize the real world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
-We will find out who has had the most influence on its development and who are the experts.
+# The GitHub History of the Scala Language

+This project analyzes the real-world development history of the **Scala programming language** using repository data mined from GitHub.
+With nearly **30,000 commits** spanning over a decade, Scala provides a rich dataset to study open-source software evolution, developer contributions, and project activity.

+## 📌 Project Overview

+Scala is a **general-purpose programming language** that has become popular among data scientists.
+As an open-source project, its entire development history — including commits, pull requests, and code reviews — is publicly available.

+In this project, we worked with a dataset previously mined and extracted from GitHub to **clean, analyze, and visualize** insights about the Scala project.

+## 📂 Dataset

-The dataset we will use, which has been previously mined and extracted from GitHub, is comprised of three files:
+The dataset contains three files:

-pulls_2011-2013.csv contains the basic information about the pull requests, and spans from the end of 2011 up to (but not including) 2014. pulls_2014-2018.csv contains identical information, and spans from 2014 up to 2018. pull_files.csv contains the files that were modified by each pull request.
+- **`pulls_2011-2013.csv`** – Information about pull requests from late 2011 up to (but not including) 2014.
+- **`pulls_2014-2018.csv`** – Information about pull requests from 2014 to 2018.
+- **`pull_files.csv`** – Details of files modified in each pull request.

-Source: DataCamp
+**Source:** DataCamp

+## 🔍 Some Key Explorations

+- Determined **whether the project is still actively maintained**.
+- Investigated **camaraderie and collaboration within the project community**.
+- Identified **files changed in the last ten pull requests**.
+- Visualized the **contributions of individual developers** over time.

+## 🛠️ Tools & Technologies

+- **Python** – Data analysis and visualization
+- **Pandas** – Data cleaning and manipulation
+- **Matplotlib** – Visualization

+---